 In the bookstore, I thought I recognized a guy I hadn’t seen in years.
 I figured I’d either be right and look cool or wrong and look like a fool but I wanted to know.
 As y’all probably all know by now, I’m not scared to roll the dice.

 I said something.
 On rare occasions I am right.
 This was a rare occasion.

 It was an old buddy from college.
 His name is Kyle Johnson.
 He just had a story called “I am the Box, the Box is Me,” on Pseudopod about a month ago.
 I shared a few fiction workshops back in the day with him and another writer, Douglas F. Warrick, who will join the story in a minute.

-So I’m talking to Kyle and we’re looking at the horror anthology section at Half Price Books and he’s like “Hey, holy shit,” and I’m like “what?”
+So I’m talking to Kyle and we’re looking at the horror anthology section at Half Price Books and he’s like “Hey, holy hell,” and I’m like “what?”
 And then he reaches down and grabs a book off the shelf and opens it.

 I ran into him at about 8:30 and the story closed at 10.
 We talked until they kicked us out.
 It felt good.
 Then as we were leaving he said he was going to meet Doug for a beer and invited me along.

 I went.
 So glad I did.

 Here’s the thing about writing.
 It’s a lonely job.
 No one really cares what you’re doing and even if they do, it’s almost impossible to explain to a non-writer.
 It sucks.
 Sure, you’ve got friends online, but at least for me, real, tangible conversations with fellow writers, especially good ones like these two are impossible to find.
 I jumped at the chance and we had a blast.